 But it’s your server.
 You can make whatever you want, add whatever you want, but I’m going to show you guys just the basic permissions you want for each of these basic roles here.

-Moderator roles and permissions
+Moderator roles and permissions for Discord server

 For moderator, you want to just probably separate it from all the members.
 You want to allow anyone to mention this role.
 You don’t want to give them the admin permission.
 You want the moderators to be able to view the audit log.